allanmosesfernandes/allanmosesfernandes/README.md

 I like <strong><em><del>breaking</del></em></strong> making things that live on the internet and sometimes write very poor commit descriptions in a rush<br />.
 <img align="center" src="https://github.com/allanmosesfernandes/allanmosesfernandes/blob/master/image.png">
 <br />I'm a web developer with four years of experience currently working at [Responsible Life](https://www.responsiblelife.co.uk/)</br>
-My technology stack mostly involves Javascript and javascript frameworks predominantly React<br />Besides programming, I have immense interests in [football](https://www.allanfernandes.dev/tekkers), psychological thrillers and an avid reader
+My technology stack mostly involves Javascript and javascript frameworks predominantly React<br />Besides programming, I have immense interests in [football](https://www.allanfernandes.dev/tekkers), psychological thrillers and an avid non-fiction reader.

 - 👨‍💻 You can find out more about me and my projects on [https://allanfernandes.dev/](https://allanfernandes.dev/projects)<br />
 - 📫 How to reach me: fernzallan14@gmail.com